stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 2. Put all the `xoff` together and divide the sum by over subscribe ratio.

+The calculation is triggered every time a port's speed, cable length or MTU is updated or a port is shutdown or startup.
+These trigger points are exactly the same as those trigger shared buffer pool size calculation.

+##### Congesting probability

+The probability of congestion will be introduced in this approach, representing the probability at which a port can suffer a congestion.
+The shared headroom pool is calculated by multiplying the accumulative xoff and the congestion probability for each port and then putting them together.

+In general, the probability is determined by the peer devices the ports connected to, like the servers or peer switches.
+In this sense, it's possible to share the probability among physical ports and to define the probability on a per buffer profile basis.
+A global congesting probability can also be introduced.
+The priority is:

+- use profiles' congesting probability if it is defined
+- use global congesting probability otherwise
+- treat the congesting probability as 100% if it isn't defined neither in the profile nor global

+The shared headroom pool size can be calculated in the following steps:

+1. For each lossless `PG`, multiply the `xoff` and the `congesting probability`
+2. Put all the product together

+The trigger points of the calculation are the same as those in the over-subscribe-ratio approach.

+###### Dynamically create buffer profiles for lossless traffic with non-default congesting probability

+According to dynamic buffer calculation design, a new lossless buffer profile should be created every time a new tuple of speed, cable length, MTU and dynamic_th appears.

+Now the congesting probability should also be taken into consideration when creating a new or reusing an existing buffer profile, which means a new lossless buffer profile should be created every time a new tuple of speed, cable length, MTU, dynamic_th and congesting probability appears.

+The name convention of dynamically generated buffer profile should be: `pg_lossless_<speed>_<cable-length>_<mtu>_th<dynamic_th>_cog<congesting-probability>`, in which:

+- the `speed` and `cable-length` are madantory
+- the `mtu`, `dynamic th` and `congesting-probability` are optional and exist only if the non-default value is configured for the profile.

+#### Algorithm update

+We will describe the algorithms via which the headroom information, size of shared buffer pool and size of shared headroom pool is calculated.

+##### headroom calculating

+In the headroom calculation algorithm, the xon, xoff and size is calculated.
+Originally the `size` equals `xon` + `xoff`.
+For supporting the shared headroom buffer, the `size` should be updated from `xon` + `xoff` to `xon`.

+##### shared headroom pool size calculating

+The algorithms via which the shared headroom pool size is calculated have been described in the sector "Different approaches to calculating the shared headroom pool size".

-###### buffer pool size calculating
+##### buffer pool size calculating

 No update for buffer pool size calculating because:

 - the buffer pool is calculated based on the `size` of profiles
 - the `size` of ingress lossless profiles have been updated to reflect shared headroom pool, but the logic of calculating the buffer pool isn't changed.

-#### On receiving SHARED_HEADROOM_POOL over-subscribe-ratio

-Trigger recalculate the shared headroom pool pool size.

-#### Upgrading from old version via using db_migrator
+### Upgrading from old version via using db_migrator

 To support shared headroom pool means we will have different buffer configuration from the current one, which means a new db_version needs to be introduced.

-However, this is a bit complicatd.
 Currently we have the following config_db versions:

 - `v1.0.4`, represents the latest configuration on 201911 and master.
-- `v1.0.5`, represents the configuration for dynamic buffer calculation mode, which is only supported on master.
+- `v2.0.0`, represents the configuration for dynamic buffer calculation mode, which is only supported on master.

-We are going to support shared headroom pool in 201911 which means a new version needs to be inserted between `v1.0.4` and `v1.0.5`, like `v1.0.4.1`.
+We are going to support shared headroom pool in 201911 which means a new version needs to be inserted between the current version `1.0.4` and `2.0.0`, which is `1.0.5`.

-The upgrading flow from `v1.0.4` to `v1.0.4.1` and from `v1.0.4.1` to `v1.0.5` also need to be handled.
+The upgrading flow from `v1.0.4` to `v1.0.5` and from `v1.0.5` to `v2.0.0` also need to be handled.

-For the upgrading flow from `v1.0.4` to `v1.0.4.1`, the logic is if all the buffer configuration aligns with the default value, the system will adjust the buffer configuration with the shared headroom pool supported.
+For the upgrading flow from `v1.0.4` to `v1.0.5`, the logic is if all the buffer configuration aligns with the default value, the system will adjust the buffer configuration with the shared headroom pool supported.

-For the upgrading flow from `v1.0.4.1` to `v1.0.5`, the logic is if all the buffer configuration aligns with the default value, the system will adjust the buffer configuration to the dynamic calculation one.
+For the upgrading flow from `v1.0.5` to `v2.0.0`, the logic is if all the buffer configuration aligns with the default value, the system will adjust the buffer configuration to the dynamic calculation one.

-#### Upgrading from old version via using script

-Some customers, like Microsoft, doesn't deploy the default configuration in their production switches.
-In this case, the db_migrator won't migrate configuration.
-Dedicated script needs to be provided for each of the upgrading scenarios.

-Currently, the script only includes the steps which merge two ingress pool into one.

-##### Upgrading from 201811 to 201911
+#### Upgrading from 201811 to 201911

 A PoC script in which the ASIC registers are directly programmed without calling SDK/SAI to implement shared headroom pool can have been deployed on switches running 201811.
 At the time this kind of switches are updated from 201811 to 201911, the shared headroom pool should have been the default configuration.
 In this sense, the db_migrator will upgrade the configuration to the 201911 default one which includes the shared headroom pool support.
 The script just needs to update the buffer configuration to the single ingress pool one.